syncfusion-content/flutter-docs/Flutter/range-selector/range-controller.md

 ## Deferred update

 You can control when the dependent components are updated while thumbs are being dragged continuously.
-It can be achieved by setting the `SfRangeSelector.enableDeferredUpdate` property and the delay can be updated using the `SfRangeSelector.deferredUpdateDelay` property.
+It can be achieved by setting the `SfRangeSelector.enableDeferredUpdate` property and the delay in the update can be achieved by setting the `SfRangeSelector.deferredUpdateDelay` property.
 The default value of the `deferredUpdateDelay` property is `500 milliseconds`

 It updates the `controller` start and end values and invoke the [`onChanged`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSelector/onChanged.html) callback when the thumb is dragged and held for the duration specified in the `deferredUpdateDelay`.
 However, range values are immediately updated in touch up action.